Terrorism in Yemen

 In its war on terrorism in Yemen, the US government describes Yemen as "an important partner in the global war on terrorism".
 There have been attacks on civilian targets and tourists, and there was a cargo-plane bomb plot in 2010.
-Counter-terrorism operations have been conducted by the Yemeni police, the Yemeni military, and the United States Armed Forces.
+Counter-terrorism operations have been conducted by the Yemeni police, the Yemeni military, the U.S. Central Intelligence Agency, and the U.S. Department of Defense - U.S. Special Operations Forces and United States Central Command.